 Online Microcredential Proposals

-Oregon State Ecampus is now piloting microcredentials, which offer students high-quality learning experiences online and an opportunity to gain a specific set of skills.
+Oregon State Division of Educational Ventures is now offering microcredentials, which provide students compact, high-quality learning experiences online and an opportunity to gain a specific, industry-specific set of skills.
 By completing a microcredential, students earn a digital badge that signifies to employers that they have discipline-specific knowledge in a given area.
-Learn more about Ecampus microcredentials.
+Learn more about microcredentials.

 Criteria

-• Contain at least three (3) courses that are already developed for online delivery
+• Contain at least three (3) courses and eight (8) total credit hours, with a preference for already-developed online courses

-• Be accepted by Ecampus and approved by the faculty microcredential review committee
+• Be accepted for development by the Division of Educational Ventures, and approved by the faculty microcredential review committee

 The following are preferred criteria: